Kingmsh1/PJPT-Learning/Active Directory/active-directory-post-compromise-enumeration.md

 ```
 {% endcode %}

+-> Use "ldap" instead of "ldaps" if it doesn't work - LDAPS requires port 636, not 389 like LDAP.

 3. You can see the information on the domain admins, expired/non-expired accounts, account creation times etc. Look at the files on domain users, policies and computers in particular.&#x20;

 ***